alcidesmig/sosh-shell/README.md

 # sosh-shell
-- Shell implementation for Linux with basic commands for the discipline Operating Systems 2019.2
+- Shell implementation for Linux with basic commands for the Operating Systems (2019.2) discipline
 - (pt-BR) Implementação de um shell com os comandos básicos para a disciplina de Sistemas Operacionais 2019.2

 ## How to use ~ Como usar